DataDrivenCPS/water-ontology/water/notes.md

 - June 2, 2025 - Aside from questions about ontology management and what to subclass from 223, questions in this notees document are resolved.
 - getting rid of qudt subset file for now since its empty, though I think its probably worth having.
+- Still some confusion between roles and equipment, and if equipment can be multiclassed.
+For example, plug flow reactors can also be ultraviolet disinfection units.
+Will that be somethign that is A UltravioletUnit and A plug flow reactor, or should one of these things be moved to a role.
+- in Brick we would probably create a new class like UltraVioletDisinfectionPlugFlowReacotr.